 This disconnection is usually called a hard part line or surgical line.
 Longer hair is usually styled by either having it slicked back or back and to the side, which is called a modern quiff.
 The length of the undercut is best when your hair touches anywhere between your eyebrows and the bottom of your chin.

-These short haircuts and styles are sure to be a hit with young boys, hipsters, and men in their 20’s, 30’s and 40’s.
-You’ll see a mix of styles from pompadours, side parts, messy, quiffs, casual and formal.
-Whether your hair is thick, thin, thinning, wavy, curly or fine, you’ll find a cool haircut for you.
+These short haircuts and styles will surely be a hit with young boys, hipsters, and men in their 20’s, 30’s, and 40’s.
+You’ll see a mix of pompadours, side parts, messy, quiffs, casual, and formal styles.
+You’ll find a cool haircut if your hair is thick, thin, thinning, wavy, curly, or fine.

 Types of Fades for a Disconnected Undercut

 Typically, there will be a slight fade on the sides and back leading up to the line separating it from the top.
 Lately, the fade has been getting shorter.